-For th For the year ended December 31, 2012 2011 2010 Salaries, incentive compensation, and benefits \$227,258 \$198,601 \$166,629 Distributions on Class B liability awards 54,153 55,714 17,578 Change in value of Class B liability awards 101,682 (21,082) 79,071 Total compensation and benefits expense \$383,093 \$233,233 \$263,278
+For the year ended December 31, 2012 2011 2010 Salaries, incentive compensation, and benefits \$227,258 \$198,601 \$166,629 Distributions on Class B liability awards 54,153 55,714 17,578 Change in value of Class B liability awards 101,682 (21,082) 79,071 Total compensation and benefits expense \$383,093 \$233,233 \$263,278 fourth quarter payments which are paid in the fourth quarter of the year.
+Incentive compensation paid to other employees is discretionary and subjectively determined based on individual performance and our overall results during the applicable year and is paid in the fourth quarter of the year.

 Incentive compensation paid to members of our portfolio management teams and members of our marketing and client service teams is based on a formula that is tied directly to revenues.
-These payments are made in the quarter following the quarter in which the incentive compensation was earned with the exception of fourth quarter payments which are paid in the fourth quarter of the year.
-Incentive compensation paid to other employees is discretionary and subjectively determined based on individual performance and our overall results during the applicable year and is paid in the fourth quarter of the year.
+These payments are made in the quarter following the quarter in which the incentive compensation was earned with the exception of